Fandom culture in South Korea: Fan relationship

-In 2015, South Korean Idols set themselves apart from many of their Western counterparts by not only joining the major social media platforms such as Instagram and Twitter, but Naver Corporation created a streaming website/app called “V Live”.
+In 2015, South Korean Idols set themselves apart from many of their Western counterparts by not only joining the major social media platforms such as Instagram and Twitter, but Naver Corporation created a streaming website/app called "V Live".
 While Instagram and Twitter are international apps that allowed for the idols to reach their fans, V Live allowed for streaming of live (or uploaded) videos or voice only recordings.
 The idols can read the comments from the fans in real time and respond.
-The current version of V Live has over 700 channels focusing on a variety of K-pop stars and actors.
+As of 2022, V Live has merged with another communication platform known as Weverse, a company that allows idols to livestream from around the world, interacting with fans across the globe as well as marketing for merchandise all in the same platform.

-Many K-pop idols also participate in a “Hi touch” event, even those that are widely known and popular, such as Monsta X. A “Hi Touch” is the opportunity for fans to personally meet the idols and essentially give them a high five, with the chance to say a quick word or two.
+Many K-pop idols also participate in a "Hi touch" event, even those that are widely known and popular, such as Monsta X. A "Hi Touch" is the opportunity for fans to personally meet the idols and essentially give them a high five, with the chance to say a quick word or two.
 The chance could be either before a concert or afterwards, sending off the idols to their next destination.

-With the current state of the pandemic affecting every part of the world, in-person concerts are impossible to attend or even create.
-Therefore, many K-pop groups are performing online concerts.
-One of the most famous K-pop conventions, known as ‘KCON’, hosted an online convention with over 30 artists.
-K-pop idols were able to interact with their fans, as fans entered contests and had the chance to have a camera stream their picture behind the performers, allowing for interactions.
+Due to the previous state of the COVID-19 pandemic affecting every part of the world, in-person concerts were impossible to attend or even create.
+Therefore, many K-pop groups performed online concerts, allowing fans to continue interacting with their favorite group/artist.
+One of the most famous K-pop conventions, known as 'KCON', hosted an online convention with over 30 artists.
+K-pop idols were able to interact with their fans, as fans entered contests and had the chance to have a camera stream their picture behind the performers, enabling fans to continue their support of South Korean fan culture.